 If someone were to ask you if you were letting God guide your relationship, what would you say?
 Would you smile and avoid answering?
 Or, would you be able to say you have surrendered your relationship to God?
-Do you even know how to have a godly relationship?
+Do you even know how to have a godly relationships or what a godly dating relationship looks like?

 What is a Godly Relationship?